 Quantum Psychology bases its pillars on the assumption that "All you believe you are not are" because it is your mind that built that definition of you, just as it built the concept of time and space.

 In reality all is here and now and all is one.
 Multiplicity and diversity are in the mind only.

-― Nisargadatta Maharaj – I Am That – 1973
+Nisargadatta Maharaj (I Am That – 1973)

 To understand who you really are it is first necessary to understand "who you are not" through a process of dismantling the False Self called Advaita Vedanta.
-In this original and futuristic approach the human personality is considered as an attempt to resist, structure and organize the Chaos and the Nothing perceived inside and outside of themselves and its true evolution as a progressive awareness that the Implicit Order of the The Universe to date appears to be structured in a chaotic unitary system where Everything is found in Nothing.
+In this original and futuristic approach the human personality is considered as an attempt to resist, structure and organize the Chaos and Nothingness perceived inside and outside of oneself and its true evolution as a progressive awareness that the Implied Order of Today the universe appears to be structured in a chaotic unitary system where Everything is found in Nothing.
 Moreover, in Hesiod's Cosmogony Chaos emerges from the Darkness at the beginning of everything.
 Nothing is the true substance of the Whole and the Whole is connected by the Nothing.
 It follows that the human being being made of the same substance of the universe is Chaos, Nothing and Everything at the same time, a living oxymoron.

 “Wisdom is knowing I am nothing.
 Love is knowing I am everything.

-and between the two my life moves.”
+And between the two my life moves.”